bjornallvin/MagicChessBoard/README.md

-# MagicChessBoard
+# Magic Chess Board
-My attempt at creating a magic chess board with ai self moving physical pieces.
+My attempt at creating a magic chess board with ai controlled self moving physical pieces.
 Which me luck!

 ## Features
+ - Games modes:
+   * Player vs Player
+   * Player vs Board
+   * Player vs Remote Web Player
+   * Player vs Remote Board player
- - When I lift a piece the boards indicates with leds if that piece can be move and possible locations to place it on.
+ - When I lift a piece the board indicates with leds if that piece can be moved and possible locations to place it on.
  - I can get help on a good move from the AI
  - When it is the AIs turn, it will decide on a move and move the piece using a stepper engine controlled electromagnet under the table.